First Epistle to the Corinthians

 The First Epistle to the Corinthians (Α΄ ᾽Επιστολὴ πρὸς Κορινθίους) is one of the Pauline epistles, part of the New Testament of the Christian Bible.
 The epistle is attributed to Paul the Apostle and a co-author, Sosthenes, and is addressed to the Christian church in Corinth.
 Scholars believe that Sosthenes was the amanuensis who wrote down the text of the letter at Paul's direction.
-It addresses various issues that had arisen in the Christian community at Corinth and is composed in a form of Koine Greek.
+It addresses various issues which had arisen in the Christian community at Corinth and is composed in a form of Koine Greek.
+Despite the name, it is not believed to be the first such letter written to the Corinthian church.

 Authorship

+There is a consensus among historians and theologians that Paul is the author of the First Epistle to the Corinthians, with Sosthenes as its co-author.
+Protestant commentator Heinrich Meyer notes that Sosthenes' inclusion in the opening wording shows that he made a greater contribution to the letter than being a "mere amanuensis".
+Meyer observes that "in a subordinate sense", its recipients "were to regard the letter of the apostle as at the same time a letter of Sosthenes, who thereby signified his desire to impress upon them the same doctrines, admonitions, etc. This presupposes that Paul had previously considered and discussed with this friend of his the contents of the letter to be issued."